ARTbio/GalaxyKickStart/docs/development.md

 git remote -v
 ```

-If this is not the correct remote, change back to ansible-artimed and do
+If this is not the correct remote, change back to the ansible-artimed directory and do

 ```
 git submodule sync
 ```

-Get the latest changesets (change back to the submodule if you had to sync the submodules)
+Get the latest changesets (change back to the submodule directory if you had to sync the submodules)
 ```
 git fetch
 ```